vegaprotocol/vega/visor/visor-config.md

 Number of seconds that Visor waits before it sends termination signal (SIGTERM) to running processes that are ready for upgrade.
-After the time has elapsed Visor stop the running binaries (SIGTERM).
+After the time has elapsed Visor stops the running binaries (SIGTERM).